 Judging Criteria and Judge Job Descriptions

 Our goal at the South Carolina Lineman’s Rodeo (SCLR) is to be fair and consistent in judging all events.
 If you are or ever were a qualified practicing working lineman, you are eligible to be a judge for the SCLR.
-Should you volunteer to be a Judge, it is mandatory to attend the Judges meeting that will be held on March 15th, 2019 at (Time and Location TBD) on Friday before the rodeo.
+Should you volunteer to be a Judge, it is mandatory to attend the Judges meeting that will be held on March 15, 2019, at (location and time to be announced) on Friday before the rodeo.
 In this meeting, each event will be reviewed, and final instructions will be given so that our judging can be fair and consistent.
-Following the Judges meeting on Friday, you will also be required to assist in proctoring the Apprentice Division Written Test Event.
+Following the judges meeting on Friday, you will also be required to assist in proctoring the Apprentice Division Written Test Event.

 - Assist in proctoring Apprentice Division Written Test